High and Low Phases of Student Adjustment

 - Settling In: This period is often called the "honeymoon" phase.
 As their fatigue begins to wear off, AFSers often begin to discover the new and exciting things they like about their host culture.
 They might begin making friends and becoming more comfortable in their new home.
 The participants' confidence in being able to adapt can be strong, and they can feel exhilarated by the accomplishments that they have already made.

 - Deepening the Relationship: At this point in the cultural adjustment period, students begin to change from being a house guest to a member of the family.
 With this change comes increased comfort and also increased responsibility.
-A student will need to be accountable for his or her host family’s governing values and rules.
+A student will need to be accountable for their host family’s governing values and rules.
 Like any parent/child or sibling relationship, as the relationship deepens, sometimes conflicts can arise.
-This is not a bad sign, it usually just means that the student is becoming more a part of his or her new family.
+This is not a bad sign, it usually just means that the student is becoming more a part of their new family.

 - Culture Shock: Even the most even-keeled individuals will probably experience culture shock on some level during their AFS program.
 Issues surrounding culture shock warrant a separate section, and we will talk more about the causes and effects of culture shock later on.
 For now, suffice it to say that at this stage of cultural adjustment, the "honeymoon" is over, and real life begins again.
 Some of the novelty of the host community has worn off, and many participants tend to long for things familiar.
 Also, awareness of the cultural differences on the deeper level come to the surface.